MikeDigitize/lazy/README.md

 ## Lazy Scroll

 The `LazyScroll` class is a wrapper around `LazyLoad`, using positional data to determine if an image is in the viewport.
-If an image is in the viewport the `lazyload` event is fired on the image to load and display it.
+If an image is in the viewport the `lazyload` event is fired on the image.

 The `LazyScroll` class appends the positional data of each image to the image data stored as part of the base class.